harikayedidi/DynamicMovingButtonsAndroid/README.md

 # DynamicMovingButtonsAndroid

-This is an app created by me for my professor who is a Psychologist, for his survey on Human Behavior.
+This is an app created by me for Psychology professor, for his survey on Human Behavior.

 With this code you can: